Eco-Flow/synteny/README.md

   supply a Newick species tree covering every species in `--input` directly via `--species_tree` (used by both Syngraph and AGORA), or set `--iqtree_species_tree` to build one from the same genomes instead (see "Building the species tree with OrthoFinder + IQ-TREE" below).
+* `--tree_calibrations` - Optional fossil-calibration table to time-calibrate whichever tree is in use with `ape::chronos` (see "Fossil-calibrating the species tree" below).
 * `--busco_lineage` - **Required.** BUSCO lineage dataset, e.g. `coleoptera_odb12`.
 * `--syngraph_reference` - **Required.** Reference taxon (must be one of the species names in `--input`) that Syngraph records rearrangements against.